CopurOnur/ADM-HW2-GROUP-26/README.md

 #### **-theory.ipynb:**
   >How much running time does it take to execute splitSwap(a, 0, n)?
 (We want a Big O analysis.)
   >What does this algorithm do?
 Is it optimal?
 Describe the mechanism of the algorithm in details, we do not want to know only its final result.

+---

+#### **-bonus part:**
+>In order not to have a too long and confusing 'main.ipynb' , we decided to show only the outputs of the bonus part(pdf files).
+The codes are really similar to the exercises with premier league except for the part of filtering the teams database.
+- serie A needs a filter that take only 'Italy'
+- ligue 1 needs a filter that take only 'France' and 'Monaco'
+- bundesliga needs a filter that take only 'Germany'
+- liga needs a filter that take only 'Spain'